 If you were hurt on the job in Boca Raton, Florida, you may have the right to collect workers’ compensation benefits.
 Those benefits are meant to cover your medical bills, part of your lost wages and even provide death benefits to survivors of fatal accident victims.
 Unfortunately, the process for getting fair benefits can be complicated.
-At Hollander Law Firm, P.A., our Boca Raton workers’ compensation lawyers can help if your employer or the insurance company make it tough to get fair benefits.
+At Hollander Law Firm Accident Injury Lawyers, our Boca Raton workers’ compensation lawyers can help if your employer or the insurance company make it tough to get fair benefits.

 We’ve been fighting to protect injured workers’ rights for over 28 years.
 Let us put our years of experience to work for you.